 Successful organizations engage everyone in raising money.
 No one can opt-out.
 By everyone, I mean staff and the board, plus volunteers, community members, and even donors.

-If we fail to invite and engage our whole community in raising resources, we burn-out development staff and lose friendships, gifts, and resources.
-This session shares a framework to build your culture of philanthropy.
-It highlights the research Karen conducted on best practices for her 2019 CharityChannel Book.
+When you fail to invite and engage our whole community in raising resources, you burn-out development staff and lose friendships, gifts, and resources.
+Learn how to build your culture of philanthropy, based on Karen’s recent research and book, Let’s Raise Nonprofit Millions Together.

 Stop talking about growing your sponsorship revenue.
 Start creating partnerships that increase your income and improve your brand today.
 A valuable, interactive session to increase your sponsorship revenue.